google/ads-api-report-fetcher/docs/how-to-write-queries.md

 ### Macros in virtual columns

-Macros can be excluded not only in WHERE statements as in the example above but also in the SELECT statement.
+Macros can be used not only in WHERE statements as in the example above but also in the SELECT statement.
 In that case this macros will be expanded and then treated as a virtual column.

 ```